DataCurationNetwork/data-primers/SPSS Data Curation Primer/SPSS-data-curation-primer.md

 e.
 The data dictionary can be displayed as a .pdf file, or listed under "variable" section if the digital repository provides such capability.

 f.
-The data dictionary can also be represented as XML using IBM created [dictionary schema](http://xml.spss.com/spss/data/dictionary-1.0.xsd).
-The dictionary schema is an XML representation of the data dictionary (See Appendix E).
+The data dictionary can also be represented as XML using IBM created [dictionary schema](https://www.ibm.com/support/knowledgecenter/SSLVMB_23.0.0/spss/programmability_option/dictionary_schema_intro.html).
+An XML representation for the data dictionary can be exported from the software using its programming capability (if needed).
+The dictionary schema is installed with the software (IBM Knowledge Center).

 # Tutorials